elaforge/karya/doc/background.md

 #### karya's implementation

+This section assumes knowledge of some terms from functional programming.
+There's plenty of material online describing them, but the important distinction is between lazy and eager evaluation.
+A simplified explanation is that in eager evaluation, a functions arguments are evaluated before the function is called, while in lazy evaluation the arguments are only evaluated when (or if) they are passed to a function that requires them, which winds up being something low level, like printing text to the terminal or handing MIDI to the MIDI driver.
+Since data structures in lazy languages are also lazy, laziness goes together with incremental evaluation, which is suitable for music so far as music is something that unfolds over time.

-As I mentioned, Karya implements something like Nyquist's system, except where Nyquist deals with sounds and samples, Karya deals with Note records, which are then interpreted by a backend to become either MIDI, or Lilypond, or control signals for FAUST instruments, or whatever else.
+Karya implements something like Nyquist's system, except where Nyquist deals with sounds and samples, Karya deals with Note records, which are then interpreted by a backend to become either MIDI, or Lilypond, or control signals for FAUST instruments, or whatever else.

 In many ways, Haskell is a more suitable host language for Nyquist's ideas than its original XLisp implementation.

 - Since XLisp is eager, Dannenburg had to add an ad-hoc lazily evaluated `sound` type.
-Haskell of course is pervasively lazy, so Nyquist's `sound` could be implemented as a list of audio chunks, with no language extension required.
-Since the Haskell world has been dealing with lazy evaluation for its entire existence, it has evolved sophisticated ways of treating strictness and laziness.
-For instance, there is an "iteratee" abstraction (whose modern incarnation is the `pipes` and `conduits` libraries) to allow lazy streaming and side-effects to coexist in a disciplined way---in practice, this is how analogous sound types are implemented.
-In addition to providing guarantees about resource acquisition and release, they can statically eliminate a common problem with lazy data that Nyquist also suffers from: if you accidentally hold on to the head of the lazy list, you have a memory leak, known as "drag".
+Haskell is pervasively lazy, so Nyquist's `sound` could be implemented as a list of audio chunks, with no special handling required.
+Since the Haskell world has been dealing with lazy evaluation for its entire existence, it has evolved sophisticated ways of controlling laziness.
+For instance, there is an "iteratee" abstraction (whose modern incarnation is the `pipes` and `conduits` libraries) to allow lazy streaming and side-effects to coexist in a disciplined way---in practice, this is how a type analogous to Nyquist's `sound` would be implemented (e.g.
+<http://hackage.haskell.org/package/conduit-audio>).
+In addition to providing
+guarantees about resource acquisition and release, they can eliminate a common problem with lazy data that Nyquist also suffers from: if you accidentally hold on to the head of the lazy list, you have a memory leak, known as "drag".
 Also, Haskell has been a benefited from a lot of optimization work, such as deforestation / array fusion techniques, which optimize away the intermediate data structures while streaming.
-To be clear, Karya doesn't actually use a lazy streaming abstraction for its Notes, other than a plain list, but it could if drag became a problem.
+To be clear, Karya doesn't actually use a lazy streaming abstraction for its Notes, because there isn't such a need for efficiency, and because there are no resources to acquire or release, but if I were streaming samples and opening files I would surely use something like `conduit-audio`.

     Of course Karya is working at the Note level, not the sample level, and in 2017, not late 90s, so efficiency is not such a concern, but it's still useful